oapicf/pinterest-sdk/clients/java/generated/docs/AudiencesApi.md

     String adAccountId = "adAccountId_example"; // String | Unique identifier of an ad account.
     String bookmark = "bookmark_example"; // String | Cursor used to fetch the next page of items String order = "ASCENDING"; // String | The order in which to sort the items returned: “ASCENDING” or “DESCENDING” by ID.
 For received audiences, it is sorted by sharing event time.
 Note that higher-value IDs are associated with more-recently added items.
     Integer pageSize = 25; // Integer | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/getting-started/pagination/'>Pagination</a> for more information.
+See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information.
-    String ownershipType = "OWNED"; // String | <strong>This feature is currently in beta and not available to all apps.</strong> Filter audiences by ownership type. try {
+    String ownershipType = "OWNED"; // String | Filter audiences by ownership type. try {
       AudiencesList200Response result = apiInstance.audiencesList(adAccountId, bookmark, order, pageSize, ownershipType);
       System.out.println(result);